championballer/RL/Project 2 Continuous Actions/Report.md

 In our case the final process took 125 episodes to solve, and the plot for the same is as follows (also present in the implementation).

 ![Rewards plot](https://github.com/championballer/RL/raw/master/P2_Continuous_Actions/Photos/Plot.png)

+## Future Possible Improvements:

+1. As described by Udacity in the benchmark implementation, the agent would be implemented in TRPO, TNPG, PPO as well as D4PG to compare performance.
+2. Further fine tuning of the hyperparameters for exploration-exploitation dilemma along with other agent parameters will be tried to further optimise the agent's performance in the environment.
+3. Multiple other architectures for both the actor and critic target and local networks will be tried, to increase or decrease training time along with checking up on stability of learning.